 Co-Founder and Executive Chair

-Alex Laskey was the President and Founder of Opower, the global leader in cloud-based software for the utility industry.
-Under Laskey's leadership, Opower grew from a two-person startup to a publicly traded company whose software is used by more than half of the largest electric and gas utilities in the world.
+Alex Laskey is the Founder and CEO of a stealth medical device company committed to protecting nurses and doctors as they care for our most vulnerable infectious disease patients.
+Previously, Alex was the President and Founder of Opower, the global leader in cloud-based software for the utility industry.
+Under Laskey’s leadership, Opower grew from a two-person startup to a publicly traded company whose software is used by more than half of the largest electric and gas utilities in the world.
 Today, Opower, now a division of Oracle, delivers more than 6 TWh of energy savings per year and helps homeowners save more than $1B per year on their energy bills.
-Laskey is a Board member of Arcadia and a longtime Director of the Conservation Lands Foundation.
+Laskey is a Board member of Arcadia, the IRC’s Airbel Center, and a longtime Trustee of the Conservation Lands Foundation.
 He was a founding Commissioner on the Energy Transitions Commission and a board member of Advanced Energy Economy.

 • Ari Matusiak